murugapl/manage-vaccinations-in-schools-guidance/app/guide/record-offline.md

 To record a vaccination offline if the child was vaccinated:

-1. Enter ‘Y’ in the vaccinated column.
+1. Choose ‘Y’ from the dropdown menu in the vaccinated column.
 2. Enter the date and time of the vaccination (in the format YYYYMMDD and HH:MM:SS) and your email address in the relevant columns.
-3. Enter the details of the vaccine and the batch used in the relevant columns.
+3. Choose the correct details for the vaccine and the batch used in the relevant columns using the dropdown menus.
+4. Any notes about the vaccination should be added to the notes column.

 If a child was not vaccinated:

-1. Enter ‘N’ in the vaccinated column.
+1. Choose ‘N’ from the dropdown menu in the vaccinated column.
-2. Enter the reason why the vaccine was not performed in the relevant column.
-Accepted reasons are:
+2. Choose the correct reason why the vaccine was not performed in the relevant column using the dropdown menu.
-   - absent from school
-   - already had elsewhere
-   - did not attend
-   - refused
-   - unwell
-   - vaccination contraindicated
+3. Any notes about the vaccination should be added to the notes column.

 ### Entering valid information